learn-co-curriculum/fewpjs-introducing-the-dom-and-just-enough-javascript/README.md

 This lesson will provide you the "sight words" of JavaScript.
 Some of these lines of code you might not fully understand at first and that's OK.
-We'll cover them _all_ later in more depth when we discuss (*cue the trumpets*) The JavaScript Programming Language.
+We'll cover them all later in more depth.

 ## Explain "Just Enough JavaScript" Concept

-We call the approach of learning JavaScript sight words "Just Enough JavaScript."
+We call the approach of learning JavaScript sight words "just enough JavaScript."
 We learn so much better by working with technology than by merely reading words.

-We take this approach, well, because it's just more fun.
+We take this approach because it's just more fun, as well as being much more effective.
 It's fun to change text on pages or update styling.
-Also, some of the JavaScript concepts tend to sneak in along the way and make learning (*cue the trumpets*) The JavaScript Programming Language easier.
+Also, some of the JavaScript concepts tend to sneak in along the way and make learning easier.

 It's OK to come back here if you get confused or forget something.
 You might want to bookmark this page or keep it open in a tab as you move along.
-This is all OK in the "Just Enough" approach.
+This is all OK in the "just enough" approach.
 In the following sections we list several "sight words" of JavaScript.
 If you want to know more about a sight word, feel free to consult [MDN's JavaScript Reference][ref].